BY

 Key Takeaways

-The super guarantee is a legislated amount that all employers must pay their eligible employees.
+The super guarantee is a legislated amount employers must pay their eligible employees.
 The charge applies if you don’t pay the minimum amount of super into your employee’s nominated fund by the quarterly due date.

 If this sounds like something you may be interested in, get in touch today.